Sh2dow/XenonRecomp/README.md

 ]
 ```

 In the `invalid_instructions` property, you can define 32-bit integer values that instruct the recompiler to skip over certain bytes when it encounters them.
-For example, in Mw05 Recompiled, these are used to skip over exception handling data, which is placed between functions but is not valid code.
+For example, in Unleashed Recompiled, these are used to skip over exception handling data, which is placed between functions but is not valid code.

 #### Mid-asm Hooks